FAQ

 How do I know if I have been admitted?

-After your application is submitted, you will receive an application acknowledgement email from Ohio University.
-After we receive all required information, including your transcripts and RN license number, your file will be processed and reviewed.
+After your application is submitted, you will receive an application acknowledgment email from Ohio University.
+Once all documents have been received, your file will be processed and reviewed.
 Following a full review of your application, you will receive an email from Ohio University to the address you provided on your application with information about your application status.
 You can track the status of your application online at http://my.ohio.edu

 I am admitted!
 What’s next?